AreebaSalman/LIFE4136-Rot2-GP4/README.md

 - [References](#References)

 ## Overview
 LIFE4136 Rotation 2 Group 4 This repository contains all the scripts used by Group 4 in completion of the LIFE4136 Group Projects Module.
 All the scripts used for Tbrucei and Hsapiens are present in this repository.
 This project aims to measure the mRNA levels of Tbrucei and Hsapiens to check the gene expression levels using DESeq2 analysis.
 RNA-Seq allows for the precise quantification of mRNA abundance, allowing the identification of differentially expressed genes and their role in numerous biological processes.
 The following code is in order as it was used to measure mRNA levels to check for differentially expressed genes.
 The source files for Tbrucei were provided to us, while the files for Hsapiens were downloaded from [BioStudies](https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-MTAB-4681).
 Trypanosoma brucei is a single-celled protozoan parasite of the blood that is transmitted by biting insect (tsetse) causing Human African trypanosomiasis (HAT) – sleeping sickness.
 Our group had to analyse samples for differential gene expression for Animals and In-vitro.
 Next, to understand eukaryotic transcription with splicing, Hsapien samples of adenocarcinoma and hepatocellular carcinoma were used.
+The expected outcomes of our analysis were,
+- High-quality aligned RNA-Seq data.
+- Gene count tables.
+- Identification of differentially expressed genes between conditions for both organisms.
 ## Requirements & Installations
 Several different packages were used to complete this project.
 A Requirements.txt file can be found in the repository for downloading and installation purposes.
 ## Getting Started